 Satya P. Jindal (GRS ‘65)

 John W. Means (attended 1938-1942)

 Frank D. Mills (CLC ’60, GRS ’62, GRS ’66)

 Support the Chemistry Department

 You can contribute to our success by making a gift to the department.
 Your gift will allow us to continue to offer opportunities for our students to excel academically and to conduct cutting-edge research.
 Please give online at giving.case.edu.
 Thank you.

 We are proud of the accomplishments of our faculty, students and alumni.
 Let us know about job changes, awards, honors and life events.
 Please email your news and contact information updates to firstname.lastname@example.org.

 Alternatively, you may mail your updates on a letter or postcard.
-We ask that you please include your name, today's date, your CWRU degree(s) and year(s) (e.g. BS '78), address (city, state), employer, position or title, and the news about your career, honors, or major life events.
+We ask that you please include your name, current date, your CWRU degree(s) and year(s) (e.g. BS '78), address (city, state), employer, position or title, as well as the news about your career, honors, or major life events.

-ATTN: James D. Burgess Department of Chemistry Case Western Reserve University 10900 Euclid Avenue Cleveland, OH 44106-7078
+ATTN: Robert C. Dunbar Department of Chemistry Case Western Reserve University 10900 Euclid Avenue Cleveland, OH 44106-7078